In the last post, we talked about how to get social proof without testimonials. Now, let’s talk about actually getting some testimonials.

 It’s often weird to ask, too.
 I mean, I am confident in my products here at the Blog Marketing Academy.
 But, I’m a modest guy.
 I’m not one who brags.
 And it just feels weird to hit people up for testimonials. 🙂

-But, I came across Thrive Ovation.
-And I realized I could totally systematize this.
+But, I realized I could totally systematize this.
 I could put it on autopilot.

 In short, Thrive Ovation is a plugin offered by Thrive Themes as part of their Thrive Suite.
 It is specifically for collecting, managing and displaying testimonials.
 Some of what it will do:

 - Set up special forms on your site specifically for people to submit testimonials

 - You can have one global form… or specific forms set up for each product.

 - All testimonials collected into a database for easy management

 - You can tag testimonials to divide them up based on which product they are for.

 - Each testimonial has a status depending on whether it is approved, ready to be used, etc.